smaillet/CSemVer.GitBuild/README.md

 However, SemVer 2.0 doesn't consider or account for publicly available CI builds.
 SemVer is only concerned with official releases.
-This makes CI builds producing versioned pacakges challenging.
-Fortunately, some one has already defined a solution to using SemVer in a specailly constrained way to ensure compatibility, while also allowing for automated CI builds.
+This makes CI builds producing versioned packages challenging.
+Fortunately, some one has already defined a solution to using SemVer in a specially constrained way to ensure compatibility, while also allowing for automated CI builds.
 These new versions are called a [Constrained Semantic Version](http://csemver.org) (CSemVer).